 Quercus Training & Support

 CTSI is responsible for the administration, support and training (on the St. George campus) for Quercus, the University of Toronto’s online academic toolbox.
-Documentation concerning the use Quercus can be found at https://q.utoronto.ca/courses/46670.
-For Quercus support, please email firstname.lastname@example.org.
+Visit Quercus support for more information or email firstname.lastname@example.org.

 CTSI offers support in areas such as teaching dossier review, teaching strategies, working with graduate students and using educational technology.
 You can also book an in-class observation with a CTSI staff member.
 To schedule a consultation please complete this online form.

 Support for Course Development and Review